CAFapi/util-flyway-installer/README.md

 1. Create a new Java project.
 2. Add `com.github.cafapi.util.flywayinstaller` as a dependency.
-3. Create a folder called `db.migration` in the `resources` folder of the project.
+3. Create the migration directory `src/main/resources/db/migration`.
 4. Build the project with the mainClass as:

    `com.github.cafapi.util.flywayinstaller.Application`